 Etsy is a wonderful marketplace for thousands of creative entrepreneurs who are trying to sell their products or start a side hustle.
-Knowing the real cost of selling on Etsy, how much does Etsy charges for each sale (the cuts that Etsy takes), and how much money you will make can help determine if this is the right place for you.
+Knowing the real cost of selling on Etsy, how much does Etsy charge for each sale (the cuts that Etsy takes), and how much money you will make can help determine if this is the right place for you.

 As an Etsy seller myself, I’ll explain all the basics about selling on Etsy Fees so you can decide if Etsy is worth it for your business.

-Does Etsy take a cut?
+does etsy take a cut?